vrurg/raku-JSON-Class/README.md

 }
 ```

-It is rather clear that the first JSON object is for `Foo`, and the other one – for `Bar`.
+In this case it is obvious that the first JSON object matches `Foo`, whereas the other one matches `Bar`.

-This is what `JSON::Class` sequence basically does: it compares sets of keys per each class-candidate to the key of a JSON object.
-This works well until a very rare case pops up where two classes has the same key names.
+This is what `JSON::Class` sequence basically does by default: it compares sets of keys per each class-candidate to the keys of JSON object.
+So far – so good, until a very rare case pops up where two classes has the same key names.
 Say:

 ``` raku
 class Book {